How to pivot your business strategy quickly

 A pivot strategy is a change in the approach or model a business uses in order to better address the market.

 Life is full of turning points—and some of the best stories include many of them.
 Turning points often jump-start necessary growth and change, even if they initially throw you for a loop.

-When it comes to business strategy, we can call this need to change a "pivot point," and it's not nearly as daunting as it may sound.
-Whether you're considering a simple name change, a full rebrand, or building out an entirely new revenue model, it's not uncommon for businesses to reach a pivoting point that requires a shift to ensure the company can stay successful.
+When it comes to business, we can call this need to change a strategic pivot, and it's not as daunting as it may sound.
+Whether you're considering a simple name change, a full rebrand, or building out an entirely new revenue model, it's not uncommon for businesses to reach a pivot point that requires a shift to ensure the company can stay successful.

 Let's dig into what businesses need to know to quickly and effectively pivot strategy.

 What does it mean to pivot your business?